-Manatee County has already made a commitment to designing and operating buildings in a sustainable way.
-The County has been an Energy Star Partner since 2013.
-The partnership offers experience and resources, which provides the ability to track energy data for county buildings, implement policies that encourage sustainability amongst government workers, as well as train those workers on sustainability practices [40].
+Manatee County has already made a commitment to designing and operating their buildings in a sustainable way.
+They have been an Energy Star Partner since 2013.
+The partnership offers experience and resources, and with these, they have been able to track energy data for their buildings, implement policies that encourage sustainability amongst government workers, as well as train those workers on sustainability practices [40].
 Even with all this progress, there is always room for improvement.
 According to the US Energy Information Administration, lighting, refrigeration, cooling and ventilation are the top electricity usages in commercial buildings.
 Concentrating on these four categories of building operations alone can make an impact on over half of the total electricity usage [41].
 High efficiency models for HVAC systems and energy efficient light bulbs can be installed, and if maintained properly, will result in energy savings.
 Automatic light sensors will turn on and off as each room is used and can also save energy.
 Blinds and awnings can be installed on windows to create shade and help keep room temperatures at the desired level.
-Solar panels, if installed, can make buildings independent for electricity needs.
+Solar panels, if installed, can make buildings independent for their electricity needs.
 There are copious amounts of strategies and installments that can be used when designing and operating buildings and many new options currently are being created.